adblockplus/adblockpluschrome/README.md

 ### Building the extension

-Run the following command in the project directory:
+Run one of the following commands in the project directory, depending on your target platform:

     ./build.py -t chrome build -k adblockpluschrome.pem
+    ./build.py -t gecko-webext build

-This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_
+This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_ or _adblockplusfirefox-1.2.3.nnnn.xpi_

 Note that you don't need an existing signing key for Chrome, a new key will be created automatically if the file doesn't exist.

+The Firefox extension will be unsigned, and therefore is mostly only useful for upload to Mozilla Add-ons.
+You can also also load it for testing purposes under _about:debugging_ or by disabling signature enforcement in Firefox Nightly.

 ### Development environment

 To simplify the process of testing your changes you can create an unpacked development environment.
-For that run the following command:
+For that run one of the following commands:

     ./build.py -t chrome devenv
+    ./build.py -t gecko-webext devenv

-This will create a _devenv.chrome_ directory in the repository.
-In Chrome you should load the directory as an unpacked extension.
+This will create a _devenv.*_ directory in the repository.
+You can load the directory as an unpacked extension, under _chrome://extensions_ in Chrome, or under _about:debugging_ in Firefox.
 After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.